feilipu/NASCOM_BASIC_4.7/README.md

 There are several Intel HEX versions of the Zen assembler with different RAM origins prepared to use from within RC2014 NASCOM Basic.
 Use the `HLOAD` Basic statement to load your choice of HEX file based on how much RAM you wish to leave available for Basic, and launch Zen with `?USR(0)`.
 Exit back to MS Basic with `Q`.

-Use the Zen `ORG` and `LOAD` statments to place assembled programs above the Zen `EOFP`.
+Use the Zen `ORG` and `LOAD` statements to place assembled programs above the Zen `EOFP`.
 Use Zen `H` to determine where `EOFP` is located.
 On return to Basic, assembled programs can be launched using the `?USR(0)` command either from immediate mode, or from within a Basic program, after setting the correct `USR` location.

 Check the NASCOM Basic Manual Appendix D for further information on mixing Basic and Assembly code.